AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 [Ada 2012]

-In |SPARK|, type invariants can only be specified on completions of private types (and not directly on private types declarations).
-They express a property that is only quaranteed outside of the immediate scope of the type bearing the invariant.
-Aspect ``Type_Invariant`` is defined in Ada 2012 to associate an invariant to a type.
+In |SPARK|, type invariants can only be specified on completions of private types (and not directly on private type declarations).
+They express a property that is only guaranteed outside of the immediate scope of the type bearing the invariant.
+Aspect ``Type_Invariant`` is defined in Ada 2012 to associate an invariant with a type.
 Aspect ``Invariant`` is specific to |GNAT Pro| and can be used instead of ``Type_Invariant``.

 |GNATprove| checks that, outside of the immediate scope of a type with an